rish-16/Angelfire/README.md

 ### Customisability

-`Angelfire` allows you to create fully-customisable context menus using.
+`Angelfire` allows you to create fully-customisable context menus.
 In your `config` object, you can specify the key `menu-styles`:

 ```javascript